PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

   consumer worklist, preserves all six binary operations and the public NCHW output, and applies Split axes, Concat options, metadata, and the terminal adapter as one revalidated transaction.
+- the current checkpoint moves the direct Split channelwise tail to the same indexed owner under a separate root plan, adds fully transactional Slice begin/size remapping with copy-on-write for shared constants, stops unrelated source consumers from entering the closure, and preserves the original public NCHW contract through the common terminal adapter.

 The extraction preserves the ordered source-rewrite behavior.
 Layout evidence continues to mutate only the per-run CF/NHWC sets; repair context maps remain